 After it’s initially compressed, pistons will push the air through an intercooler, where the air can cool so it can be further compressed.
-This will either move it to the second phase of compression or the final one, depending on the nature of your compressor.
+Depending on your specific compressor, this step will either move it to the second compression phase or the final one.

 Compressing air generates heat that limits the oxygen content of the air, thus reducing its density.
 Cooling the air essentially acts as a simple method for allowing denser and more oxygen-rich air to be again used by the engine, which in turn provides more fuel and improves the power output when the air compressor is working with a combustion engine.

 Intercoolers are essential for two reasons.
 First, they cool the air down to a proper temperature to minimize the risk of any damage related to heat.
 Second, intercoolers allow air to be compressed at much higher PSI’s in two-stage pumps, and the cooling process means the second stage will face less wear.

 Cooling air can lead to some condensation, and intercoolers will come with standard filters designed to remove moisture and water from the air.
 You’ll typically see this filter listed as a moisture trap.